jekyllgrim/Beautiful-Doom/README.md

 * BFG 9000: the orb explodes and damages monsters with railguns, without taking the shooter's position into account.
 Can be charged by holding the Fire button; the higher the charge, the more damage it deals and the further it'll fly.
 It's possible to spend between 10 and 80 cells on one shot.
 Warning: overcharging is possible and will damage you.

 ### Various improvements
-* A lot of stuff moved to Zscript
+* The mod is fully ZScript-ified
 * Added Modern weaponset (see above)
 * Revamped blood and gibs graphics and physics
-* Added SpriteShadow mod by Nash Muhandes